mkokor/weather-buddy/README.md

 # About the Project
 <p align="justify">
-Weather Buddy is a weather forecast mobile application built with React Native (<a href="https://docs.expo.dev/tutorial/create-your-first-app/">Create Expo App</a> command). <a href="https://openweathermap.org/">OpenWeather API</a> is used as a backend service
+Weather Buddy is a feature-rich weather forecast mobile application created using React Native and developed using the <a href="https://docs.expo.dev/tutorial/create-your-first-app/">Create Expo App</a> command for ease of development.
+The application utilizes the power of the <a href="https://openweathermap.org/">OpenWeather API</a> as its backend service.
 </p>